Renewing Your Driver's License

 If you are on active duty in the military stationed outside of Virginia, in the U. S. Diplomatic Service stationed outside of the U.S., or are a civilian employee or contractor of the United States government or an agency acting on behalf of the U.S. government serving outside of the U. S. you may be granted a license extension for up to three years in lieu of license renewal.
 For more information, refer to Temporarily Outside of Virginia.

-There are several conditions which would prevent you from renewing by preferred method.
+Several conditions will prevent you from renewing by preferred method.
 To find out if any of these apply to you, refer to Ineligibility To Renew by Mail or Online.

 Renewing at a Customer Service Center

 You may renew at a customer service center during any renewal cycle.
-In that case, you will be required to pass the vision screening test and a new photograph will be taken.
+You will be required to pass the vision screening test and a new photograph will be taken.

 $5 Fee for In-Person Renewals